BOID-Smart-Assistent/BOID-Conference/README.md

 The repository is structured as a collection of submodules that can function independently or integrate seamlessly in a unified environment through Docker.

+## Example
+In the appendix you can find a figure that illustrates an example of a process tree that the BOID algorithm generates.
+The tree structure demonstrates how different scheduling decisions are made based on prioritized rules, showing multiple possible extensions that align with the agent's obligations and desires.
+[Link](appendix/example.pdf)

 ## Features

 - API: Provides a RESTful interface and frontend to interact with the BOID system.